Yajur17/Spending-Calculator/README.md

 **# Spending-Calculator
 C Project

-**This project is about calculating you spendings, income, savings and Worth in a month.
+**This project is about calculating your spendings, income, savings and Worth in a month.
 WORTH = Toal Earned + Total Saved-Total Spent;

 *Insert your Income and Savings intially then start inserting the amount as you spend, save or earn in the month.